 This is the platform of choice for established designers.
 You can browse through their portfolios and get to know their personal style.
 If there’s anything that particularly interests you, then you can get in touch with the designer and ask them if they’d be willing to work with you.

 There are a bunch of tools that facilitate the process of finding, hiring, and paying for freelancers.
 These platforms also include reviews from other users, so that you have a better idea of the person you’re about to work with.
-Some of the most popular include:
+Some of the most popular ones include:

-6. Offer existing designs to be sold
+6. Offer to sell existing designs

 There are a bunch of great designs out there that aren’t being sold.
 If you’ve spotted a design online that you think would be great on a t-shirt or a poster, why not reach out to that designer?
 Offer to put it up on your store, and share the revenue.